Riding The Storm: Short Long-Term Treasuries, Consider Preferred Shares As A Defensive Position

 Better conditions for hiking?

-While it is still unclear whether the recent job creation efforts of president-elect Trump could ramp this process up, I maintain the view that recession risks might force the Fed to act quicker than expected at one point.
+While it is still unclear whether the recent job creation efforts of President-elect Trump could ramp this process up, I maintain the view that recession risks might force the Fed to act quicker than expected at one point.

 As a side point, continued Chinese Yuan (NYSEARCA:CYB) pressure might result in further selling of U.S. Treasuries by the PBoC, while additional selling might come from the U.S. banks, primary concern of which would be to prevent the deterioration of the CET1 ratio as a consequence of unrealized losses on fixed income portfolios.